 It is important to remember that you should not try to determine for yourself how to handle one of these issues should it arise; you must inform your supervising attorney and let him or her make the determination of how to proceed.
 Under the rules of professional responsibility your supervising attorney is responsible for overseeing the work done by non-lawyers to be sure they are complying with the rules.
 Your violation of these rules could subject the attorney to disciplinary actions and could cause the client substantial harm.
 Furthermore, it could jeopardize your admission to the bar.

-Should anything arise during your pro bono placement that you have questions about, whether touching on the issues raised in this memo or anything of a professional or ethical nature that you have concerns about, feel free to contact the Director of Pro Bono Programs.
+Should anything arise during your pro bono placement that you have questions about, whether touching on the issues raised in this memo or anything of a professional or ethical nature that you have concerns about, feel free to contact the OPICS Pro Bono Coordinator.
 Also available for consultation is the Law Center's Ethics Counsel, Prof. Michael Frisch, who served as senior assistant bar counsel to the District of Columbia Court of Appeals handling attorney disciplinary matters.
 Lastly, you should be aware that there are ethics help lines in all of the DC metropolitan area jurisdictions that are staffed by attorneys who are available to give confidential advice on ethical issues presented to them.